rusinekm/SpreadCalc/README.md

 Spreadcalc
 ================

 Idea of the app is to count spread values on few different sites and compare them, finding best actual and average sites for each currency.
-It is designed to add new data each 3h.
+It is designed to add new data automatically in even periods of time set before running the app.
 -------------

 This application requires: